techidaily/site-facebook-record-videos/source/_posts/updated-decoding-the-economic-incentives-behind-youtubes-shorts-programme-for-2024.md

 With YouTube Shorts, you need to entertain your audience in under a minute.
 A combination of visual and audio elements makes the video more entertaining.
 The Auto Beat Sync feature matches the footage with the music automatically.
 Be sure every beat corresponds to the scene.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/465CTOm8om0?si=63RxowNMCFA4fPUa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## **Conclusion**

 The YouTube Shorts Fund offers an exceptional for creators to make additional income on the platform.
 Although the original Funds program has been updated with the latest monetization policy, creators can still generate nice revenue amount.
 As a creator, you need to publish quality and highly engaging content.
 With Wondershare Filmora, you can create content that will generate more revenue on the Shorts platform.
 The video editing software offers fantastic features that make video editing quick and fun.